-- Do you feel safe when you are at the Centre? - Does your care protect you from harm? - Is care effective does your care work well for you? - Is care compassionate is your care given kindly with dignity and respect? - ➤ Is the service well led does the manager run the Centre in a good way?
+- Do you feel safe when you are at the Centre? - Does your care protect you from harm? - Is care effective does your care work well for you? - ➤ Is care compassionate is your care given kindly with dignity and respect? - ➤ Is the service well led does the manager run the Centre in a good way?

 Returned questionnaires show that those supported thought care and support was either excellent or good.
-No staff questionnaires were received prior to the issue of this report.